Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 Is vitamin C serum safe during pregnancy?

 Yes, vitamin C is completely safe during pregnancy.
-It's an antioxidant that protects skin and brightens tone.
+It is an antioxidant that protects skin and brightens tone.

-There are no absorption concerns with vitamin C serums.
-Doctors actually recommend it as a safe anti-aging and brightening option.
+There are no absorption concerns with topical vitamin C. Doctors recommend it as a safe brightening option.

 Look for stable forms like L-ascorbic acid or ascorbyl glucoside.